meshplay/meshplay/docs/pages/guides/tutorials/wordpress-mysql-persistentvolume.md

     ![Choose deployment Environment](./screenshots/wp17.png)

-    **_Note_**: The Meshery Playground is connected to live Kubernetes cluster(s) and allows users full control over these clusters but you can also have the option to add your own Kubernetes cluster to the Playground.
+    **_Note_**: The Meshplay Playground is connected to live Kubernetes cluster(s) and allows users full control over these clusters but you can also have the option to add your own Kubernetes cluster to the Playground.

 4. Finally click `Deploy` to deploy the application to the cluster.